Linux · ext4 · Chia

 # or install to /usr/local/bin/xchos from a Cubic ISO build

-Remix an official image with Cubic — drop in your kernel .deb, Chia CLI, and xchos using scripts/prepare-chiaplots-cubic.sh.
+Remix an official Ubuntu image with Cubic — drop in your kernel .deb, Chia CLI, and xchos using scripts/prepare-chiaplots-cubic.sh.

 GitHub repository